 By aligning Grande Prairie’s Count method with methods used across Alberta’s 7 Cities network, we can examine and address larger trends.
 Ultimately, this helps to support the goal of ending homelessness in our city and across the province.

-- 44% of those counted as experiencing homelessness were Indigenous
+- 61% of those surveyed identified as Indigenous

 - 65% of those surveyed were adults aged 25 to 44, the largest age group experiencing homelessness

 - 124 people visit emergency shelters on the day of the count, this includes Wapiti House and Sunrise house

 - 43 people were counted at domestic violence shelters

 - 11% were experiencing hidden homelessness, as they were staying with family and friends

 - 51% of individuals indicated they have mental health issues

 - 66% of respondents reported two or more health challenges